Bridging Loan vs Mortgage: Which Is the Right Choice for You?

 Bridging loans vs mortgages

 • Typically, people also use bridge loans if they need to buy a new property before their existing property has sold.
-Bridge loans tend to be for those that need to act fast in a competitive market – whether it’s a residential purchase or an investment opportunity.
+Bridge loans tend to be for those who need to act fast in a competitive market, whether it’s a residential purchase or an investment opportunity.

 • The general rule of thumb is that you can secure the finance you need promptly, on the condition that you pay the loan back within the next 12 months, usually in a lump sum.
 This means that if you’re looking to flip a property or you’re downsizing, a bridging loan could be a suitable option.